apjanke/so-you-wanna-code/docs/Course-Outline.md

 Time: 3 days

+* Read through this whole Course Outline
+* Write an [Expectations Essay](Expectations-Essay.html) and send it to Andrew
 * Read:
   * _Code_ by Charles Petzold
   * _Coders_ by Clive Thompson
   * Optional: _Microserfs_ by Douglas Coupland
 * Take the [HarvardX "CS50's Understanding Technology" course](https://www.edx.org/course/cs50s-understanding-technology)
-* Get an okay Mac or Windows computer
 * Join the "Lovelace Cafe" Discord
   * Email Andrew for an invite
+* Get an okay Mac or Windows computer
+  * Or, if you have a crappy computer and need to save money, wait 3 months on this; you won't really need any power until Semester 2.
+Talk to Andrew if unsure.

 # Semester 1